 Pilot Testing of Device B on 444 kV SF6-Encapsulated Surge Arrester

-As part of ITAIPU’s efforts to expand application of online monitoring to different surge arrester configurations, a specific test campaign was conducted to evaluate the feasibility of using monitoring devices on SF₆-encapsulated surge arresters.
+As part of Itaipu’s efforts to expand application of online monitoring to different surge arrester configurations, a specific test campaign was conducted to evaluate the feasibility of using monitoring devices on SF₆-encapsulated surge arresters.

 Conclusions

 Field data supported laboratory findings, particularly for Device B, which demonstrated robust performance across different substation environments.
-Its ability to consistently acquire and transmit data, combined with its intuitive cloud-based interface and NFC integration, proved advantageous for condition-based maintenance strategies.
+Its ability to consistently acquire and transmit data combined with its intuitive cloud-based interface and NFC integration proved advantageous for condition-based maintenance strategies.

 Overall, findings highlight the value of combining laboratory validation and field testing for deployment of monitoring technologies in high voltage environments.
-While Device B appears better suited for broader implementation, especially in locations where continuous data acquisition is essential, further refinement and investigation are warranted for Device A.
+While Device B appears better suited for broader implementation, especially in locations where continuous data acquisition are essential, further refinement and investigation are warranted for Device A.

 Ongoing Developments